 Counsellors and psychologists use a number of techniques to address stress.

 Balance and self-care are important in the face of increasing stressors.
 Speak with your in-person or online psychologist.
 You can also consider yoga and meditation.
 Massage or acupuncture are other treatments that psychologists suggest to help with stress.

 Life involves twists and turn, which people respond to differently.
 Psychologists describe resilience as a process of adaptation in the face of various stressors.
 Resilience involves both standing up when stressors bring you down plus growth and learning as an individual.
 Resilence over time can be fostered and grown.
 Being more resilient can help you tackle everyday stressors.

 Contact our support team by email, webchat or on social media.
-We can organise an appointment for you with one of the telehealth psychologist to help with Stress Mental Health.
+We can organise an appointment for you with one of the telehealth psychologists to help with Stress Mental Health.